Free Trial

 Particular attention should be paid to the inferotemporal and superotemporal RNFL sectors, where 80% of early changes occur.

-According to the AAO and EGS, the recommended frequency for glaucoma OCT monitoring is as follows:
+According to the AAO and EGS, the recommended frequency for OCT glaucoma monitoring is:

 Looking ahead, broader use of AI for glaucoma is expected to support earlier and more accurate detection, while also reducing false positives.

-While OCT is essential for detecting structural changes, a comprehensive glaucoma assessment requires a multimodal approach.
-Additional tools used to monitor glaucoma treatment include perimetry, tonometry, optic disc fundus photography, and gonioscopy.
+While glaucoma OCT is essential for detecting structural changes, a comprehensive glaucoma assessment requires a multimodal approach.
+Additional tools include perimetry, tonometry, optic disc fundus photography, and gonioscopy.

-Functional assessment of the optic nerve remains essential.
-Standard Automated Perimetry (SAP), typically using Humphrey Visual Field Analyzer protocols (24-2, 30-2, and 10-2), is the most widely used method.
+Functional assessment of the optic nerve remains crucial.
+Standard Automated Perimetry (SAP), most often performed with Humphrey Visual Field Analyzer protocols (24-2, 30-2, 10-2), is the most widely used method.

-MD (Mean Deviation): shows the average deviation from normal values
+• MD (mean deviation): average deviation from normal values

-VFI (Visual Field Index): summarises global visual function; useful for tracking progression
+• VFI (visual field index): summarises global visual function; useful for tracking glaucoma progression

-GHT (Glaucoma Hemifield Test): provides automated analysis of field asymmetry
+• GHT (glaucoma hemifield test): automated analysis of field asymmetry

-Combined OCT and perimetry remains the gold standard for glaucoma progression monitoring.
+Combined OCT and perimetry remains the gold standard for progression monitoring.

 Tonometry

-Goldmann applanation tonometry continues to be the gold standard for IOP measurement.
+• Goldmann applanation tonometry remains the gold standard.

-Assessment should not be based on a single IOP reading.
-Diurnal fluctuations are an independent risk factor, particularly in cases of normal-tension glaucoma.
+• A single IOP reading is insufficient — diurnal fluctuations are an independent risk factor, particularly in normal-tension glaucoma.

 Optic disc fundus photography

-Although subjective, fundus imaging is still valuable for documenting glaucomatous changes, especially in ambiguous or borderline cases.
-Unlike OCT, it does not provide quantitative data, but it helps visualise morphological changes over time.
+Although subjective, fundus imaging remains valuable for documenting glaucomatous changes, especially in borderline cases.
+Unlike OCT, it does not provide quantitative data but helps visualise morphology over time.

 What to assess:

-Disc margin haemorrhages (associated with faster RNFL thinning and visual field loss)
+• Disc margin haemorrhages (linked to faster RNFL thinning and visual field loss)

 Gonioscopy

-Gonioscopy is used to evaluate the anterior chamber angle, especially to exclude angle-closure, pigmentary, or pseudoexfoliative glaucoma.
-It also helps identify neovascularisation, trabecular meshwork abnormalities, and other angle anomalies.
+Gonioscopy evaluates the anterior chamber angle and helps exclude angle-closure, pigmentary, or pseudoexfoliative glaucoma.
+It also identifies:

 Patient education: a key to successful glaucoma management